Topology of leaves for minimal laminations by hyperbolic surfaces: Toolbox for constructing finite coverings

 \begin{proof}[End of the proof of Theorem \ref{t.finitecovering}.]

 Since $X_k$ is a compact hyperbolic manifold its length spectrum (c.f.
-Appendix \ref{s.appendix}) is discrete and there are finitely many closed geodesics (not necessarily simple) $\beta_1,\ldots,\beta_l\dans X_k$ with length $< K$ and which are not isotopic to the boundary of $X_k$.
+Appendix \ref{s.appendix}) is discrete and there are finitely many closed geodesics (not necessarily simple) $\beta_1,\ldots,\beta_l\dans X_k$ with length $< K$ and that are inside the interior of $X_k$.

-\emph{Assume for the moment that $X_k$ is connected}.
-It is not a pair of pants by Remark \ref{rem_no-pants}.
-Since the curves $\beta_i$ which are included inside $X_k$ are not isotopic to the boundary, they must intersect the union $\gamma_1\cup\gamma_2$.